treystr/bdi-web/src/content/blog/smb-survey.md

 ## Listening Before Leading

 At the Bitcoin District Initiative, we know that successful Bitcoin adoption begins with listening.
-While we're excited to help merchants accept Bitcoin, we also recognize that every local business faces unique challenges and questions.
+While we're excited to help local businesses accept Bitcoin, we also recognize that every local business faces unique challenges and questions.
 That's why we're conducting **market research across Washington, DC**—to better understand how local entrepreneurs view Bitcoin, what concerns they have, and how we can best support them.

 ## Why Market Research Matters